hooriajami/SMART/README.md

 In addition, a manual describes the implementation of SMART in detail:

 - Ajami, H. U. Khan, N.k.
 Tuteja, A. Sharma.2015.
 Semi-Distributed Hydrologic Modelling with Soil Moisture and Runoff Toolkit (SMART) User’s Manual.
 Version 1.0.
-University of New South Wales, Sydney, Australia

 If use the 2-dimensional Richards’ equation based distributed hydrological model of SMART (U3M-2D), please credit the following publications: